 - Preheat the oven to 300°.

 - Place pork in a roasting pan and in to the oven for 6 hours.
-An instant thermometer should read 170 degrees when inserted in to the thickest part of the roast... but really it should be falling off the bone.
+An instant thermometer should read 170° when inserted in to the thickest part of the roast... but really it should be falling off the bone.

-- When the pork is done, remove it to a platter to rest for 10 minutes.
+- When the pork is done, remove it to a platter or carving board to rest for 10 minutes.

-- Mean while prepare the barbecue sauce by combining the vinegar, mustard, ketchup, brown sugar, garlic, salt, cayenne and black pepper in a sauce pan over medium heat.
+- Meanwhile in a saucepan combine the vinegar, mustard, ketchup, brown sugar, garlic, salt, cayenne and black pepper and stir over medium heat.

 - Place the shredded meat in to a large bowl, and pour half of the barbecue sauce over it, stir and repeat if necessary or until the pork is covered.
 Serve on top of onion rolls or any bun of your choice.